Detroit metro

 - Ann Arbor and Washtenaw County corridor — established and newer suburban housing with mixed asphalt and metal share.
 Common job: full architectural-shingle replacement with balanced attic ventilation.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Detroit homeowners
+How we connect Detroit homeowners

 Network contractors in the Detroit metro carry Michigan residential builder license or maintenance and alteration contractor license where applicable, one-million-dollar-or-higher general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.